CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/CON.4 Selection and use of standard software.md

 ### 1.1 Introduction

-Standard software is understood to mean software that is offered on the market and is usually obtained from specialized dealers, for example via catalogs or online portals.
+Standard software is understood to mean software that is offered on the market and is usually obtained from specialist retailers, for example via catalogs or online portals.
 It is characterized by the fact that institutions can install them themselves and adapt them with little effort.

 This module shows how institutions should deal with standard software from a security point of view.
 For example, institutions must be able to create a standard software requirement catalog, select a suitable product, install it safely, manage licenses appropriately, and safely uninstall the product.